One Assembly, two questions

 - 26 - 28 September 2025First assembly session - in Brussels

-Exploring the topic and setting the direction
+Exploring the topic, learning and setting the direction

 - October - November 2025Online debate

-Brainstorming ideas and collecting examples
+Gathering citizens’ concerns, brainstorming ideas and collecting examples

 - 5 - 7 December 2025Second assembly session - in Brussels